evennia/evennia/docs/source/Contributing-Docs.md

 ##### Github online repository

 - `github:` - a shortcut for the full path to the Evennia repository on github.
-This will refer to the `master` branch by default:
+This must be given with forward-slashes and include the `.py` file ending.
+It will refer to the `master` branch by default:

         [link to objects.py](github:evennia/objects/objects.py)